What is a royalty?

 Types of royalties

 The Company’s portfolio contains several different kinds of royalties or similar interests which are defined as follows:

-Contained gold returned (CGR) royalty: A royalty in which payments are made on the contained ounces in a deposit rather than ounces recovered from metallurgical processing.
+Gross Proceeds Royalty (GPR): A royalty in which payments are made on contained ounces rather than recovered ounces.

-Net profits interest (NPI) royalty: A defined percentage of the gross revenue from a resource extraction operation, after recovery of certain contract-defined pre-production costs, and after deduction of certain contract-defined mining, milling, processing, transportation, administrative, marketing and other costs.
+Net Profits Interest (NPI) Royalty: A defined percentage of the gross revenue from a resource extraction operation, after recovery of certain contract-defined pre-production costs, and after a deduction of certain contract-defined mining, milling, processing, transportation, administrative, marketing and other costs.

 Net Smelter Return (NSR) Royalty: A defined percentage of the gross revenue from a resource extraction operation, less a proportionate share of incidental transportation, insurance, refining and smelting costs.